andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 When I'm adorned in full cowboy regalia Mark looks at me, "oh we need a name for this cowboy......
 I'm going to call you 'Zane'".

-The Durham Herald Sun ran a story on Zane the next day
+The Durham Herald Sun ran a story on Zane the next day,

 <div class="text-muted fst-italic mx-3 mb-3">
 A tall handsome stranger rode into town<br>